Mindful-AI-Assistants/.github/README.md

 𖤐 ***Mindful AI*** is an open-source organization, born from a simple, powerful dream: [to weave technology with the infinite potential of the human spirit]().

-Founded by [Fabiana 🚀 Campanari](https://github.com/FabianaCampanari),  designer, software developer, psychologist and deeply engaged in Humanistic AI – Data Science at PUC-São Paulo,  we stand at the intersection where [code meets consciousness]().
+Founded by [Fabiana 🚀 Campanari](https://github.com/FabianaCampanari),  designer, software developer, psychologist and deeply engaged in [Humanistic AI]() – Data Science at PUC-São Paulo,  we stand at the intersection where [code meets consciousness]().

 [Our mission is clear]():
-Empowering businesses with Copilots, Agents, Bots, and more, crafting solutions that honor both [intelligence]() and [soul]().
+Empowering businesses with Copilots, Agents, Bots, and more, crafting solutions that weave both [intelligence]() and [soul]().

 We believe that true progress is not only technological, but also spiritual.